Knife Sets

 Scandi Set in a side-by-side sheath

-Knife set in 52100 Bearing steel
+in AISI 52100 Bearing steel

-The handle for both knives is made up of Red Deer Stag antler and Black Buffalo Horn over red fibre liners.
+The small knife is a first Guardian prototype (PFK1), also in Bearing steel made for me in Denmark.
+The handle for both knives is made up of Red Deer Stag antler and Black Buffalo Horn over red fibre liners secured by brass pins.
 The pommel is a 3mm brass plate riveted to the tang.
-As can be seen I haven't spared the brass fixing pins as I've put in 3 of 5mm and 3 of 3mm.

 Karl's Talisman Leuku Set